-In the course of taking 1300 photos with celebrities, I've seen a whole range of postures that people adopt in photo ops, from the great, to the awful.
+In the course of taking over 1300 photos with celebrities, I've seen a whole range of postures that people adopt in photo ops, from the great, to the awful.
 Whilst leans and slouches in our spine can drop height, there is also the possibility that our leg positions have an effect on how tall we appear in photos.
 However, some stances may not have as much effect as you imagine.

 In this series of illustrations, Jenny is wearing a slipper boot so would measure around 5ft 8 and I'm in a 1 inch boot, and would measure a fraction over 5ft 9.
 I asked her to maintain the same posture in each photo.